HarshithKamma/HarshithKamma/README.md

 # Hi there, I'm Harshith Kamma! 👋

-[cite_start]I'm a **Full Stack Developer** and Computer Science student at Arizona State University[cite: 4, 34, 35]. [cite_start]I am passionate about building scalable web and mobile applications that solve real-world problems[cite: 7, 8, 26].
+I'm a **Full Stack Developer** and Computer Science student at Arizona State University.
+I am passionate about building scalable web and mobile applications that solve real-world problems.

 ---